 If you want to custom track, you can ask your developers to push custom events to the data layer for a particular user action and send the parameter name and value along with that event.

-Another way to do this is by using GTM4WP – it’s a free WordPress plugin that enables the data layer object on your site and pushes event information to the data layer.
+Another way to do this is using GTM4WP – a free WordPress plugin that enables the data layer object on your site and pushes event information to the data layer.

-It sends all the Google-recommended events, and you have to additionally send more information if you need more event information in your data layer.
+It sends all the Google-recommended events, and you must also send more information if you need more event information in your data layer.

 How to Set up GTM4WP on Your WooCommerce Store

-The setup for GTM4WP is simple and we’ll go over it together step by step.
+The setup for GTM4WP is simple and we’ll go over it together.

 Step 1: Install the GTM4WP plugin on your website